Updated: October 26, 2023

 Patsy: Initially I was insulted and deeply wounded.
 However, Walt Brickman apologized and wrote a beautiful ode to croissants.
 It is the most beautiful poem I have ever read!
 I have accepted Mr. Brickman’s apology, and I am confident that he will learn to appreciate the true beauty of French pastries when he visits Pastries by Patsy.

 Bricklyn Eagle: We have heard that you are a member of your home region’s chapter of the Alliance Française.
 Members of the Bricklyn chapter have told me they are looking forward to meeting you.
-Is there anything you’d like to share with our readers about the role an Alliance Française can play not just in fostering French-oriented businesses?
+Is there anything you’d like to share with our readers about the role an Alliance Française can play in fostering French-oriented businesses?

 Patsy: Did you know that the Alliance Française has generously offered to teach Bricklyn business owners and their employees how to speak French and use the subjunctive mood correctly?
 The classes will be held at Pastries by Patsy.